vladimir-berlin/cv-builder/src/CV_arch.md

 - Spearheaded the architecture and delivery of the **Digital Maps platform** used across multiple Deutsche Bahn programs.
 - Built and led a **distributed development team** from the ground up, covering full-cycle delivery from technical vision to production deployment.
 - Designed scalable **backend systems**, **cloud infrastructure (AWS/Kubernetes)**, and **embedded map components** for integration into real-time railway systems.
-- Acted as architect across programs such as _Sensors4Rail_, _Automated Train_, and _Digitaler Knoten Stuttgart_, collaborating closely with business, product, and operations stakeholders.
+- Acted as architect across programs such as [Sensors4Rail](https://digitale-schiene-deutschland.de/en/projects/Sensors4Rail), [Automated Train](https://digitale-schiene-deutschland.de/en/news/2023/funding-fully-automated-train), and [Digital Knoten Stuttgart](https://digitale-schiene-deutschland.de/de/projekte/digitaler-knoten-stuttgart), collaborating closely with business, product, and operations stakeholders.
-- Initiated and led the **open-source release** of the onboard digital map API, contributing to cross-industry collaboration in the transportation and mobility sector.
+- Initiated and led the **open-source release** of the [Onboard Map API GitHub](https://github.com/DSD-DBS/dbs-onboard-map-api)

 ### **Software Architect**